aidenva/aidenva.github.io/_posts/2022-05-17-instrumentation.md

 (II)

 As a college student, I am permitted a liminal space of having not determined yet what is instrumental to me.
 Here, I extend the semantic domain of the word 'instrument' to cover not just the device, but the way I use the device, and the relative value I assign to the bundle of devices in each subspace of my interests.
 But as a graduating college student, the pressure to figure it out is encroaching with a precarious speed.
-When I look at people who have proverbially figured it out, the amount of advice I hope to actually personally emulate is severely limited.
+When I look at people who have apparently figured it out, the amount of advice I hope to actually personally emulate is severely limited.
 I want to contain multitudes, but it could be strictly preferrable to simplify my utility function, then tune my parameters once my constraints are relaxed.

 (III)